The Ultimate Guide to Divorce in Australia Process Requirements and Timeline

 Common Concerns and FAQs

-Yes, you can reconcile for up to three months without affecting the separation period.
-If reconciliation lasts longer, the 12-month separation period resets.
+Yes, for up to three months.
+This doesn’t reset the separation period.
+Longer reconciliation restarts the 12-month count.

 Conclusion